-Based on our review of the copies of such forms, we believe that during fiscal year ended December 31, 2007, all filing requirements applicable to our officers, directors and greater than ten percent beneficial owners were timely satisfied, except each of Messrs.
-Cynkus and Knottek filed one Form 4 after its due date reporting the delivery of common stock in payment of a tax liability associated with the vesting of a previously reported restricted stock award exempt from Section 16(b) of the Securities and Exchange Act of 1934 by reason of Rule 16(b)(3).
+Based on our review of the copies of such forms, we believe that during fiscal year endedDecember 31, 2017, all filing requirements applicable to our officers, directors and greater than ten percent beneficial owners were timely satisfied.
+Each of these transactions were exempt from Section 16(b) of the Securities and Exchange Act of 1934 by reason of Rule 16(b)(3).